IQSS/dataverse/doc/sphinx-guides/source/developers/testing.rst

 You do not have to reinvent the wheel.
 There are many useful methods you can call in your own tests -- especially within UtilIT.java -- when you need your test to create and/or interact with generated accounts, files, datasets, etc. Similar methods can subsequently delete them to get them out of your way as desired before the test has concluded.

-For example, if you’re testing your code’s operations with user accounts, the method ``UtilIT.createRandomUser();`` can generate an account for your test to work with.
+For example, if you're testing your code's operations with user accounts, the method ``UtilIT.createRandomUser();`` can generate an account for your test to work with.
 The same account can then be deleted by your program by calling the ``UtilIT.deleteUser();`` method on the imaginary friend your test generated.

-Remember, it’s only a test (and it's not graded)!
+Remember, it's only a test (and it's not graded)!
 Some guidelines to bear in mind:

 - Map out which logical functions you want to test
-- Understand what’s being tested and ensure it’s repeatable
+- Understand what's being tested and ensure it's repeatable
 - Assert the conditions of success / return values for each operation
   * A useful resource would be `HTTP status codes <http://www.restapitutorial.com/httpstatuscodes.html>`_
 - Let the code do the labor; automate everything that happens when you run your test file.
-- Just as with any development, if you’re stuck: ask for help!
+- Just as with any development, if you're stuck: ask for help!

 To execute existing integration tests on your local Dataverse installation, a helpful command line tool to use is `Maven <http://maven.apache.org/ref/3.1.0/maven-embedder/cli.html>`_.
-You should have Maven installed as per the `Development Environment <http://guides.dataverse.org/en/latest/developers/dev-environment.html>`_ guide, but if not it’s easily done via Homebrew: ``brew install maven``.
+You should have Maven installed as per the `Development Environment <http://guides.dataverse.org/en/latest/developers/dev-environment.html>`_ guide, but if not it's easily done via Homebrew: ``brew install maven``.

 Once installed, you may run commands with ``mvn [options] [<goal(s)>] [<phase(s)>]``.

-+ If you want to run just one particular API test, it’s as easy as you think:
++ If you want to run just one particular API test, it's as easy as you think:

   ``mvn test -Dtest=FileRecordJobIT``